-Focus Curriculum Cor ntent Trickbox cards SEASIDE CURRICULUM 'My Perso onal Best' YST resou ırce cards Different Sum Sport and Wellbeing Head Heart Hands 44 This theme runs through all Thinking me: Social me: Healthy me: PE lessons for the year and links to the PSHE curriculum and whole school approach to Sport and wellbeing and Personal Development: Head Heart Hands OUR VALUES GRACE Resourcefulness, Curiosity & Problem solving Encouragement Co-operation I will be Social ME.
-Self- Discipline & Courage I will be Healthy ME.
-1,2,3 Magic Great Goals INTEGRITY ASPIRATION POWERFUL LEARNING ATTRIBUTES REFLECTIVE THINKING EFFECTIVE COMMUNICATION RESILIENCE PROBLEM SOLVING INDEPDENDNECE COLLABORATION DECISION MAKING CREATIVITY NB - s see new PSHE curric culum
+Focus Curriculum Con itent Trickbox cards SEASIDE CURRICULUM 'My Perso onal Best' YST resou urce cards Different Sum Sport and Wellbeing Head Heart Hands # / This theme runs through all Thinking me: Social me: Healthy me: PE lessons for the year and links to the PSHE curriculum and whole school approach to Sport and wellbeing and Resourcefulness, Curiosity & Problem solving Encouragement Co-operation Self- Discipline & Courage 1,2,3 Magic Personal Development: Head Heart Hands OUR VALUES Thinking ME.
+Traination Problem saving Desiring making Formulation Coopering I will be Healthy ME.
+Self metivation Self discipline Responsibility GRACE INTEGRITY ASPIRATION Great Goals POWERFUL LEARNING ATTRIBUTES REFLECTIVE THINKING EFFECTIVE COMMUNICATION NB - s see new PSHE curri culum RESILIENCE PROBLEM SOLVING INDEPDENDNECE COLLABORATION

-GAMES Key Outcomes Skills Vocabulary INVASION Show how to keep possession and use other players to make progress towards a goal Understand and use positional play Apply skills and techniques appropriate to a range of team games Show tactical awareness and knowledge of rules and scoring Adapt the skills learnt into an array of different games and sports and can give feedback to others on how this can be improved both verbally and practically CORE TASK UNIT 4 Task 1: Play 4 v4 then 5v5 Play on a pitch that is 15m to 20m wide, and 30m to 40m long.
-Position one goal at each end of the pitch, with a shooting area of about 10m x 10m.
-At first, play without goalkeepers and only allow players to shoot when they are in the shooting area.
-Later, allow players to shoot from outside the area and add goalkeepers.
-Encourage teams to think about how they need to change the way they organise themselves to attack and defend in the different games.
+GAMES Key Outcomes Skills Vocabulary INVASION Show how to keep possession and use other players to make progress towards a goal Understand and use positional play Apply skills and techniques appropriate to a range of team games Show tactical awareness and knowledge of rules and scoring Adapt the skills learnt into an array of different games and sports and can give feedback to others on how this can be improved both verbally and practically Complete PE Curriculum map Term 1,2 Example Flier Netball 4v4 Structure Set up courts with posts at either end.
+Split the class into groups of eight and then each group into two teams of four.
+Pupils will apply their knowledge of passing and moving to create shooting opportunities.
+Award pupils two points for a successful shot.
 Head: Make the best decision to outwit the opposition Demonstrate determination by making choices to use other players for the greatest gain for the team Recognise, find and use space well in games Communicate effectively in order to understand what needs to be achieved Critically evaluate how well it has been achieved and finding ways to improve Heart: Reciprocal teaching- children take turns to teach each other a new skills or tactic Consistently demonstrate confidence in using ball skills in various ways, and can link these together effectively. e.g. dribbling, bouncing, kicking Work collaboratively with other players to aid the team Respond effectively to others when receiving feedback in order to refine and adapt skills into techniques by demonstrating respect and resilience Understanding everyone has a right to take part regardless of ability Hands: Keep possession of balls during games situations Agility, analyse, apply, challenge, competence, competitive, control, consistency, improvement, tactic, technique, strategy, effectiveness, support, create, suggest, evaluate, combination, record, accuracy, technique, investigate, utilise, effectiveness, combination, fair play,